yursha/howtos/angularjs.md

 Services are lazily instantiated singletons.

+Directives watch the scope and update DOM and vice versa

 # Built-in directives
 - `ng-controller` - compiler creates new scope, binds it to DOM element and creates a new controller object (or calls just a function without `new`?).
 Every controller is a singleton if a corresponding object exists at all.